exasol/virtual-schema-common-java/doc/deploying_the_virtual_schema_adapter.md

 1. Make sure you have a bucket file system (BucketFS) and you know the port for either HTTP or HTTPS.

    This can be done in EXAOperation under "EXABuckets".
-E.g. the id could be `bucketfs1` and the HTTP port 2580.
+E.g. the ID could be `bucketfs1`.
+The recommended default HTTP port is 2580, but any unused TCP port will work.
+As a best practice choose an unprivileged port (1024 or higher).

 1. Check if you have a bucket in the BucketFS.
 Simply click on the name of the BucketFS in EXAOperation and add a bucket there, e.g. `bucket1`.

    Also make sure you know the write password.
 For simplicity we assume that the bucket is defined as a public bucket, i.e. it can be read by any script.

-1. Now upload the file into this bucket, e.g. using curl (adapt the hostname, BucketFS port, bucket name and bucket write password).
+1. Now upload the file into this bucket, e.g. using `curl` (adapt the hostname, BucketFS port, bucket name and bucket write password).

 ```bash
 curl -X PUT -T virtualschema-jdbc-adapter-dist/target/virtualschema-jdbc-adapter-dist-1.3.0.jar \